Correia-jpv/fucking-awesome-angular/README.md

 * [store-service](https://github.com/ngxp/store-service) - Adds an abstraction layer / facade between Angular components and the NgRx store.
 * [ngrx-entity-relationship](https://github.com/satanTime/ngrx-entity-relationship) - ORM selectors for Redux, `@ngrx/store`, `@ngrx/entity`, and `@ngrx/data`.
 Ease of relationships with entities.
 * [ngx-signal-store-query](https://github.com/k3nsei/ngx-signal-store-query) - Signal Store feature that bridges with [Angular Query](https://tanstack.com/query/latest/docs/framework/angular/overview).
+* [SmartNgRX](https://github.com/DaveMBush/SmartNgRX) - A library that hides most of NgRx from the developer for CRUD operations while still using NgRx under the hood and allowing you to use it with existing NgRx code.

 #### RxJS